Exponential Synchronization of Memristive HIndmarsh-Rose Neural Networks: Introduction

 \section{Introduction}

-The diffusive Hindmarsh-Rose equations with memristor is a new model for single neuron dynamics proposed by this author very recently in \cite{Y}.
-In this paper, we shall pursue the topic of synchronization of a neural network described by such a model of the memristive and diffusive Hindmarsh-Rose equations.
+The diffusive Hindmarsh-Rose equations with memristors is a new model for single neuron dynamics proposed by this author very recently \cite{Y}.
+In this paper, we shall pursue the topic of synchronization of a neural network described by such a model of the memristive and diffusive Hindmarsh-Rose equations with linear couplings.

 Consider a network of $m$ fully coupled neuron cells denoted by $\mathcal{NW} = \{\mathcal{N}_i : i = 1, 2, \cdots, m\}$, where $m \geq 2$ is a positive integer.
 We shall study the dynamics and the synchronization problem of the following mathematical model of this neural network.
 Each neuron $\mathcal{N}_i$ in this network is described by the four differential equations \beq \bl{cHR}